PoliticalGraveyard.com

 Warrington, T. L. — of Nebraska.
 Delegate to Nebraska state constitutional convention, 1875.
 Burial location unknown.

-WARRIOR (Soundex W660) — See also FARRIOR, ORIORDAN, PRIOR, RIORDAN, WARR, WARRICK, WARRIN, WARRINER, WARRING, WARRINGTON, WARRIX.
+WARRIOR (Soundex W660) — See also FARRIOR, MANWARRING, ORIORDAN, PRIOR, RIORDAN, WARR, WARRICK, WARRIN, WARRINER, WARRING, WARRINGTON, WARRIX.

-Warrior, The Happy: See Hubert Horatio Humphrey, Jr. — Alfred Emanuel Smith — Theodore Roosevelt
+Warrior, The Happy: See Hubert Horatio Humphrey Jr. — Alfred Emanuel Smith — Theodore Roosevelt

 Warrix, Grace S. — of Jackson, Breathitt County, Ky.
 Democrat.
 Delegate to Democratic National Convention from Kentucky, 1996.
 Female.
 Still living as of 1996.

-WARSAW (Soundex W620) — See also EWERS, WAAYERS, WARHUS, WARSHAW, WARYAS, WEERS, WEIERS, WERZ, WIRES.
+WARSAW (Soundex W620) — See also WARSHAW.

 WARSAW: See also Maurice Marshall Bernbaum